edits: 11/2008, 4/2019

 By: Cheryl Jenkins

-Because of this Transsexual (TS) woman's courage in ministry, 5 others in similar circumstances were saved on this night.
+Because of this Transsexual (TS) woman's courage in ministry, 5 others in similar circumstances came to know the true loving Lord on this night.

 By: Sandra Stewart

 This one scripture seems to make a serious offense of people wearing clothes intended for the opposite gender, in apparent conflict with the principal of God focusing on the heart rather than appearance (Sam.16:7).
 Author Sandra Stewart breaks down the entire passage into the original Hebrew text on a word by word basis, and a very obviously different message arises!
 In this article, Sandra also discusses the confusion caused by a poor choice of words in the King James translation of 1.Cor:6:9.